-Wynn Al Marjan to open UAE’s first ultra-luxurious gaming resort
+Wynn Al Marjan to open UAE’s first Ultra-luxurious gaming resort

 In a bid to transform the United Arab Emirates (UAE) into a global gaming destination, US-based Wynn Resorts is investing billions of dollars to build its first gaming resort in Al Marjan Island.
-According to the official statement released by Wynn, over USD 3.9 billion (INR 31,885.
-2 Crore) has been invested in this project.
+According to the official statement released by Wynn, over USD 3.9 billion has been invested in this project.

 The major attraction of this property will be its extensive entertainment and gaming area.
 The details of the “games” have been left ambiguous as gambling is currently banned in the Middle East North Africa (MENA) region.
 The company has partnered with Marjan LLC and RAK Hospitality Holding LLC to develop this grand oceanfront property planned on a group of four islands about 45 minutes away from Dubai.
 While the construction work has already begun, the property is slated to open its magnificent doors to visitors by 2027.